cloud66/help-old/_posts/managing-your-stack/applying-upgrades.md

 <h3 id="rails">Rails</h3>
 You can bump up the Rails version in your `Gemfile` and redeploy your stack.
 This will upgrade your Rails.
 Ensure that you upgrade your Ruby and Rails applications with [best practices](http://edgeguides.rubyonrails.org/upgrading_ruby_on_rails.html).

+<h3 id="passenger">Passenger</h3>

+The recommended way to upgrade your passenger to the latest one is:

+* Scale up a new web server and drop the old one, so the scaled up one will automatically have the latest version supported by Cloud 66.

 <h3 id="docker">Docker and Weave</h3>
 <div class="notice">